area363/snack.planetarium.dev/content/posts/2020/10/decentralized-and-online-game-intersect/index.eng.md

 caption="A user who owned 10,000 gold yesterday reported having less than 1,000 gold."

 > }}

-So, as I have said earlier, it's been often mentioned in the Nine Chronicles community that the level and items users originally had ended up reverting back to what they were a few minutes or hours ago due to reorg.[^nonce] Because this occurs on a decentralized network, players unfortunately can't ask a central operator(i.e. game company) to restore it.
+> So, as I have said earlier, it's been often mentioned in the Nine Chronicles community that the level and items users originally had ended up reverting back to what they were a few minutes or hours ago due to reorg.[^nonce] Because this occurs on a decentralized network, players unfortunately can't ask a central operator(i.e. game company) to restore it.

-[^nonce]: The player's perspective was well explained in the [game review](https://www.facebook.com/unseenone.flohsdpsyphle/posts/1027765500973348) written by See-eun Ha, Co-founder of Blockchain Co-living and Co-working Community, Nonce.
+[^nonce]: The player's perspective was well explained in the [game review](https://dpsyphle.ninja/2020/08/16/rollbacks-in-decentralized-games.html) written by See-eun Ha, Co-founder of Blockchain Co-living and Co-working Community, Nonce.

 ## Blockchain Network Reset

 Nine Chronicles has reset its blockchain network seven times during the beta period.
 When the network is reset, all players’ game data becomes reset as well.
 Here’s the reason why the reset was carried out despite certain risks:

 The blockchain network core [Libplanet] stores the state of the game in blocks.
-Player’s behavior is stored with a data structure called [Action] (https://docs.libplanet.io/0.9.5/api/Libplanet.Action.IAction.html).
+Player’s behavior is stored with a data structure called [Action](https://docs.libplanet.io/0.9.5/api/Libplanet.Action.IAction.html).

 ```json
 {